Diffeomorphisme/code_test_2208/README.md

 - _Start and end of service_
     - As of now, services do not seem to have an end date.
         - I kept it that way, but one can consider that a customer could stop using a service while still using another
         - That would lead to a few changes :) I would have tried to clarify this before continuing further
+    - All dates used in the test are excluding end dates when calculating durations.
+        - This is true for the duration of the services (last day excluded)
+        - This is also true for the discounts
+        - This can be changed, though :)

 - _Storage of data_